Review of the Harvest Strategy Policy and Guidelines

 ABARES also reviewed the implementation of the policy across Commonwealth fisheries, international fisheries and fisheries jointly managed by the Commonwealth and another jurisdiction.
 This included case studies of harvest strategies in seven Commonwealth fisheries and an international fishery.
 The report describes changes in economic performance and biological status to which the implementation of harvest strategies is likely to have contributed.
 It also proposes criteria that might be used to measure the policy’s performance in the future.

 The department also engaged the Australian National Centre for Ocean Resources & Security to conduct a desktop literature study and review of international best practice in fisheries harvest strategy policy approaches.

-The review was overseen by a steering committee comprising senior officials from the Australian Fisheries Management Authority, the then Australian Government Department of Sustainability, Environment, Water, Population and Communities, the Australian Bureau of Agricultural and Resource Economics and Sciences and the then Department of Agriculture, Fisheries and Forestry’s Sustainable Resource Management Division.
+The review was overseen by a steering committee comprising senior officials from the Australian Fisheries Management Authority, the Australian Government Department of Sustainability, Environment, Water, Population and Communities, the Australian Bureau of Agricultural and Resource Economics and Sciences and the Department of Agriculture, Fisheries and Forestry’s Sustainable Resource Management Division.

 Other Relevant Documents

 Haddon, M. (ed.)
 (2012) Reducing Uncertainty in Stock Status: Harvest Strategy Testing, Evaluation, and Development PDF [857 KB, 44 pages].
 General Discussion and Summary.
 CSIRO Marine and Atmospheric Research.

 Sainsbury, K. 2008.
 Best Practice Reference Points for Australian Fisheries PDF [1.2 MB, 173 pages] Report R2001/0999 to the Australian Fisheries Management Authority and the Department of the Environment and Heritage, Canberra.